 Extended Academic Support Services

-We believe that supplemental instructional support makes a the difference between academic failure and success.
+We believe that supplemental instructional support makes the difference between academic failure and success.
 MWA implements an intensive, Extended School day of three additional hours and a Summer Academy program consisting of 20 projected sessions.
 These supplemental hours ensure that each student receives the individualized instructional support in the areas in which they most need assistance.
 These programs will be coordinated and run by certificated teachers.
 Overall, our goal is to have a student-to-adult tutor ratio of maximum 8:1 to allow for personalized and intensive ongoing assistance.

 Strong Parental/Family Involvement